History of Nursing Homes

 • 19th - 20th Century

-Public almshouses are created by religious groups to care for the poor and homeless.
-They began catered to people with disabilities, infectious diseases, the mentally ill, orphans, widows, and the elderly.
-Known for their lack of safety and sanitation standards and poor quality care.
+Public poorhouses also known as "almshouses" are created by religious groups to provide hospitality, shelter, and care for the poor and the homeless.
+They began catering to people with disabilities, infectious diseases, the mentally ill, orphans, widows, and the elderly.
+They were known for their lack of safety and sanitation standards.
+Also, for their poor quality of care.

 • 1930's

-Almshouses emptied their beds sending their chronic patients to seek long term care in non public nursing homes.
+Almshouses started to empty their beds by sending their chronic patients to seek long term care in non-public nursing homes.
 Many elderly patients had no choice but to stay.

 • Social Security Act

-Almshouses closed due to this act banning old age assistance to residents in public facilities.
+Almshouses closed in large amounts due to the Social Security Act banning old age assistance to residents in public facilities.
 Allowing private facilities to receive government fundings.

 • 1930's Into the 1950's

-The number of nursing homes grew, making them more institutional and less homely.
+The number of nursing homes began to grow, making them more institutional and less homely.

 • The 1950's